opendevstack/opendevstack.github.io/doc/development-guide.md

 ensure the following:

 * Before you make a bigger change, open a ticket first and discuss what you want to do before you actually do it.
-* Explain why this change is necessary / benefitial.
+E.g. explain why this change is necessary / benefitial.
 * Ensure to follow the guide above - branches containing unrelated commits or features targeting release branches etc. will not be approved.
 * Adhere to the relevant coding standard as set out in each repository.